cloudmesh/technologies/chapters/tech/google-fusion-tables.md

-Google Fusion Tables, whose main purpose was to make management of data simpler, such that any novice can easily manage, share, visualize their data and collaborate with others while working on them.[@www-gft-wiki] It also provides a platform to establishments which want to share their data privately, publicly or to users who want to collaborate across multiple enterprises.
+Google Fusion Tables, whose main purpose was to make management of data simpler, such that any novice can easily manage, share, visualize their data and collaborate with others while working on them [@www-gft-wiki].
+It also provides a platform to establishments which want to share their data privately, publicly or to users who want to collaborate across multiple enterprises.